 Witnessed Maeve, his first serious and long-lasting Love Interest shot in front of him by her psycho stalker after being forced to kiss said stalker while she watched, but never even getting to hold Maeve's hand (they communicated via payphone).
 Phew.

-Like You Would Really Do It: Like they'd really shoot Will LaMontage in the Hit/Run season ender.
+Like they'd really shoot Will LaMontagne in the Hit/Run season ender.
 They do, but he survives.
 Then they don't even really warn you when they blow up the building he's in.
 He survives that too.

-Narm: Frank Breitkopf's first kill scene, filmed from the victim's POV, is supposed to be horrific (the guy is a serial killer that gets off dissecting people that are paralyzed, but awake the whole time), but since there are no blood or guts on sight it comes as something goofy.
+Frank Breitkopf's first kill scene, filmed from the victim's POV, is supposed to be horrific (the guy is a serial killer that gets off on vivisecting people that are paralyzed, but awake the whole time), but since there's no blood, it instead comes as goofy.
 Frank's practically dancing with the scalpel and smiling like a child in Christmas.

 "Public Enemy".
 You're in a crowded public place — a laundromat, a street corner, a church, a market — when all of a sudden, someone comes up behind you and slits your throat.
 You never even know he was there.
 And the scary thing?
 You didn't do anything to him — he killed you for no reason.

 Tobias from "The Big Game"/"Revelations" spying on people through their webcams.

 "The Internet is Forever" is made of this trope.